Walikuperek/Learn-Facade-Service/README.md

     - [wizard-steps](https://github.com/Walikuperek/Learn-Facade-Service/tree/master/lib-usage-example/create-view/wizard-steps)

 ## How to read this?
-1. Go to getting started
+1. Go to `Facade Getting Started`.
-2. Go to **Angular Lib usage example** and read each README.md
+2. Go to `Angular Lib usage example` (contains README.md in every folder with detail info).
-3. Take a look at code examples, they cover most important parts to create clear architecture, that helps with complexity
+3. Take a look at `code examples`, they cover most important parts to create clear architecture, that helps with complexity.
-4. Then go to every folder within lib-usage-example (dto, enums, models, services, types, wizard-steps) and check README.md + code
+4. Then read every README.md for: dto, enums, models, services, types, wizard-steps, mostly look for `best practices`.